information

 3. 3.
 A resident alien under section 7701(b) of the Internal Revenue Code who would be considered a qualified individual under section 911(d)(1) of the Internal Revenue Code if the resident alien were a citizen of the United States.

-14. M. “School Districts” means the Portland Public, David Douglas, Centennial, Parkrose, Reynolds and Riverdale school districts.
+13. M. School districts means the Portland Public, David Douglas, Centennial, Parkrose, Reynolds and Riverdale school districts.

 5.73.020 Tax Imposed.

-1. A tax of $35 is imposed on the income of each income-earning resident of the City of Portland, Oregon who is at least eighteen years old.
+1. A tax of $35 is imposed on the income of each income-earning resident of the City who is at least eighteen years old.
 No tax will be imposed on filer(s) within any household that is at or below the federal poverty guidelines established by the federal Department of Health and Human Services for that tax year.

 5.73.030 Net Revenues Distribution.

 1. 1.
-Elementary schools within the School Districts that have no Portland K-5 students; and
+Elementary schools within the school districts that have no Portland K-5 students; and

 1. 1.
-Employ highly qualified person(s) to work with the School Districts in the provision of high-quality arts education;
+Employ highly qualified person(s) to work with the school districts in the provision of high-quality arts education;

 2. 2.
-Provide professional development opportunities for certified Arts Teachers in the School Districts;
+Provide professional development opportunities for certified arts teachers in the school districts;

 3. 3.
-Collect quantitative and qualitative data from School Districts as requested by the City and/or Oversight Committee;
+Collect quantitative and qualitative data from school districts as requested by the City and/or Oversight Committee;

 4. 4.
-Monitor School District performance and report any IGA compliance concerns to the Oversight Committee;
+Monitor school district performance and report any IGA compliance concerns to the Oversight Committee;

 5. 5.
-Convene superintendents, curriculum directors, Arts Teachers, and other School District personnel as needed to coordinate and evaluate high quality arts education in the School Districts.
+Convene superintendents, curriculum directors, arts teachers, and other school district personnel as needed to coordinate and evaluate high quality arts education in the school districts.

 2. 2.
-A minimum of 5 percent of the remaining funds shall be distributed to RACC for the purpose of providing grants and programs to non-profit arts organizations, other nonprofits and schools that will give access to high-quality arts experiences to Kindergarten through 12th grade students (K-12) and for grants and programs that will make arts and culture experiences available to Portland residents, with particular emphasis on programs directed to communities who are underserved by local arts providers.
+A minimum of 5 percent of the remaining funds will be distributed for grants and programs to non-profit arts organizations, other nonprofits and schools that will give access to high-quality arts experiences to kindergarten through 12th grade students (K-12) and for grants and programs that will make arts and culture experiences available to Portland residents, with particular emphasis on programs directed to communities who are underserved by local arts providers.

 5.73.040 Intergovernmental Agreements.